j4kim/SVGtarien/README.md

 # SVGtarien
-Revolutionnary progamming language to generate SVG files
+Revolutionnary progamming language and compiler to generate SVG files